Enhancing Environmental Quality through Property Rights and Markets

 PERC will provide a full scholarship to cover tuition, meals, lodging, and a small stipend to help cover travel expenses.The colloquium is limited to 24 students and the application process is competitive.

-This colloquium begins with an opening dinner on Monday evening and concludes with a closing dinner Friday evening.
+This colloquium begins with an opening dinner on Sunday evening and concludes with a closing dinner Friday evening.
 The daily schedule consists of two sessions each morning and two sessions each afternoon.
 The colloquium is a combination of lectures and Socratic-style discussions of assigned readings of about 300 pages that address specific themes.
-View the preliminary agenda here.